 It’s definitely worth checking out.
 This is also the place where poor Annie is meant to be buried in an unmarked grave.

-Sennen Cove is a small, historic fishing village which still boasts a working harbour and a lifeboat house from 1853.
+Sennen Cove is a small, historic fishing village that still boasts a working harbour and a lifeboat house from 1853.

-Along the coastal area are some of the most breathtaking views in Cornwall and I loved sitting on the promenade with an ice-cream!
+Along the coastal area are some of the most breathtaking views in Cornwall and I loved sitting on the promenade with ice cream!

 There are so many walks that you can take along the coast and it’s a beautiful beach to chill out on too.